azimaziz/CaseStudy2_MAD/README.md

   - Created the registration form in `create.dart`.

 - **Haikal Wijdan:**
-  - Created a homepage that can retrieve data.
+  - Created a homepage that can retrieve data in `homepage.dart`.
   - Implemented a delete function to remove patient details in `delete.dart`.

 - **Afnan Iman bin Azman:**